itsmuriuki/Predicting-churn-using-keras/README.md

 # churnKeras
 Deep Learning With Keras To Predict Customer Churn

-Using Keras to predict customer churn based on the IBM Watson Telco Customer Churn dataset.
+I used customer behavior data to improve customer retention by Using Keras to predict customer churn based on Telco Customer Churn dataset.